owencz1998/Deezsounds/README.md

 ---

-#### :rocket: Alchemy Features :
+#### :rocket: Alchemy Features:

-- Log in with an official Deezer account ;
+*   Log in with an official Deezer account;
-- Explore the official Deezer catalog ;
+*   Explore the official Deezer catalog;
-- Play any track and skip freely ;
+*   Play any track and skip freely;
-- Like, save and add your favorite tracks to your own playlists ;
+*   Like, save, and add your favorite tracks to your own playlists;
-- Sing along to the songs you love with synchronized lyrics ;
+*   Sing along to the songs you love with synchronized lyrics;
-- Download tracks, playlists and albums for offline listening ;
+*   Download tracks, playlists, and albums for offline listening;
-- Challenge yourself with playlist-based blind tests ;
+*   Challenge yourself with playlist-based blind tests;
-- Export downloaded tracks to local storage ;
+*   Export downloaded tracks to local storage;
-- Import your playlists from Spotify ;
+*   Import your playlists from Spotify;
-- Customize themes, accent colors and more.
+*   Customize themes, accent colors, and more.

 This project originates from [ReFreezer](https://github.com/DJDoubleD/ReFreezer) by @DJDoubleD.

-## :hammer_and_wrench: Compile from source
+## :hammer_and_wrench: Compile from Source

 Get Alchemy running: Follow [these instructions](./HOWTO.md) to compile it yourself.

 ## :camera_flash: Screenshots